 - They were also one of the rare regiments that went well over 100% casualty (more soldiers killed and injured than were on the original roster) over the course of the war.

-- The Spartans last stand at Thermopylae concluded its last few moments with a handful of soldiers clustered round the body of their dead commander, Leonidus, before an arrow storm finally finished them off.
+- The Spartans' last stand at Thermopylae concluded its last few moments with a handful of soldiers clustered round the body of their dead king, Leonidas, before an arrow storm finally finished them off.

-- In the Battle of Mogadishu (made famous in Black Hawk Down), following this policy resulted in many casualties.
+- In the Battle of Mogadishu (made famous in Black Hawk Down), adhering to this creed resulted in many casualties.

-- The 1953 American attempt to summit K2, the second highest mountain and arguably the most difficult in the world, was frustrated by weather and mountain sickness.
-The eight man team attempted to carry one of their number off the mountain, a nearly impossible feat at that altitude.
-Then a near disastrous accident left everybody shaken and/or injured.
-The team decided to camp to recover and consider their options leaving their injured companion, Art Gilkey, secured in his litter to the mountain face but when they came to fetch him he had been swept away, litter and all, by an avalanch he might well have deliberately called down upon himself in a Heroic Sacrifice to save his comrades.
+- The 1953 American attempt to summit K2, the second-highest mountain and arguably the most difficult in the world, was frustrated by weather and mountain sickness.
+The eight-man team attempted to carry one of their number off the mountain, a nearly impossible feat at that altitude.
+Then a near-disastrous accident left everybody shaken and/or injured.
+The team decided to camp to recover and consider their options leaving their injured companion, Art Gilkey, secured in his litter to the mountain face but when they came to fetch him he had been swept away, litter and all, by an avalanche he might well have deliberately called down upon himself in a Heroic Sacrifice to save his comrades.

 - Medal of Honor recipient Roy P. Benavidez rescued thirteen men from a battalion of North Vietnamese soldiers, including running over to a downed Huey helicopter and physically carrying the crew to another helicopter, and directing airstrikes while his eyes were blinded with the blood pouring into them.
 Did I mention he was only carrying a knife?
 He received thirty-seven wounds from bullets, bayonets and grenade blasts in the process, his guts were hanging out, and was placed in a body bag after the battle, and had the strength to spit in the doctor's face when declared a goner.
 He lived.
 Here is a condensed summary of the story: video, and here is the Medal of Honor citation.

-- During the Winter War and Continuation War, the Finnish army made a point of this.
+- During the Second World War, the Finnish army made a point of this.
 Turns out it worked really well to scare your opponents.
 The Finns usually collected their dead during the night.
 Thus when morning came and the Russians surveyed the battlefield all they found were their own dead soldiers.
-Not knowing whether you actually killed any of your enemies plays merry hell on their morale.
+Not knowing whether you actually killed any of your enemies (or the cold brought them back to life as Knife-wielding sniper-zombies) plays merry hell on their morale.

 - Dov Lopatyn the leader of The Lachwa Ghetto was informed by the Germans that the ghetto was to be liquidated and that the inhabitants would be "deported".
 They tried to get his cooperation by promising that the members of Judenrat, the ghetto doctor and 30 labourers (whom Lopatyn could choose personally) would be spared.
 His reply was "Either we all live, or we all die".